Seedstars/django-react-redux-base/README.md

 # Django React/Redux Base Project

-This repository includes a base project to be used for all new online applications.
+This repository includes a boilerplate project used for all Seedstars Labs applications.
+It uses Django as backend and React as frontend.

-It uses the following technologies:
+We build on the solders of giants with the following technologies:

 **Frontend**